openpnp/openpnp/FAQ.md

 Sometimes it's easiest just to completely reset your configuration and start over.
 To do that, just delete the whole OpenPnP configuration directory.
 See [Where are configuration and log files located?](#where-are-configuration-and-log-files-located) for it's location.

-## How do I use other config directory
+## How do I use a different config directory

 It's possible to use command line argument for selecting the config directory, example below: